qua-platform/qua-libs/Tutorials/intro-to-simulation/readme.md

 It is a useful tool for predicting and debugging the outcome of a QUA program.
 Read more on the simulator, and it's capabilities in the [QUA docs](https://docs.quantum-machines.co/latest/docs/Guides/simulator/).

-In addition, the script cloud-simulator-example.py demonstrates the usage of [QM cloud simulator](https://docs.quantum-machines.co/latest/docs/Guides/qm_saas_guide/), enabling to run the HW on virtual instances (and doesn't require access to actual HW).
+In addition, the script cloud-simulator-example.py demonstrates the usage of [QM cloud simulator](https://docs.quantum-machines.co/latest/docs/Guides/qm_saas_guide/), enabling to run the HW simulator on virtual instances (and doesn't require access to actual HW).

 The intro-to-simulation Examples